 As our regular procedure, we recorded the guitar in a full-length, unbiased guitar review video format.
 Before we get into tech specs and some commentary, let’s have a look at the video!

-Schecter Blackjack SLS C-1 review video (no talking)
+Schecter Blackjack SLS C-1 Review & Sound Demo (no talking)

 And before I give you my opinions about this guitar, let’s have a look at the tech specs table.
 I have compiled this from the Schecter website, but I have simplified it a bit as Schecter has different sections for each part of the instruments which is not really necessary to see the full picture.